Privacy Policy

 MIDI data is collected only when you actively start a practice session in features such as the Practice Room, per-page Practice Mode, MIDI Monitor, or the Player Diagnostic Assessment.
 Outside of an active practice session, MIDI events stay on your device and are not stored.
 During an active session, we collect:

-If you participate in the public leaderboard on a chord or scale page, the display name you choose and your composite score are stored and shown publicly.
-Posting a score and unlocking the full AI analysis require an email address; emails are stored alongside PDF download captures and are used to send progress updates and related piano content.
+When public leaderboards launch on chord and scale pages, the display name you choose and your composite score will be stored and shown publicly.
+Posting a score and unlocking the full AI analysis will require an email address; emails will be stored alongside PDF download captures and used to send progress updates and related piano content.
+This section will be updated when the feature goes live.

 You can stop MIDI collection at any time by ending the practice session, disconnecting your MIDI device, or revoking MIDI permission in your browser settings.
 A future release will add a self-service option in your dashboard to delete your stored practice data; until then, you can request deletion by contacting us using the information below.